cepsadigital/github-action-devops-test-and-code-analysis/README.md

 # Run Tests and Code Analysis GitHub Action  1.0.0

-The `github-action-devops-test-and-code-analysis` Github Action will run your tests with tox and generate coverage, pylint and bandit reports.
+The `github-action-devops-python-testing` Github Action will run your tests with **Tox and generate coverage, pylint and bandit reports.**

 ## Inputs